The perfect dish for the cooler weather of fall, we love making this authentic German onion pie, also called Zwiebelkuchen.

 How to make the German onion pie

 - Dice 4-5 slices of bacon coarsely.
-If you want to taste the bacon you can make the pieces bigger, if you don’t want it to stand out, chop it in smaller pieces
+If you want to taste the bacon you can make the pieces bigger, if you don’t want it to stand out, chop it into smaller pieces

 - Peel and finely slice 2 ¼ pounds of onions.
 I like to slice them as thinly as I can.
 That way they will cook faster and won’t be so “chewy” in the finished dish.
 I do this by hand but you could use a mandolin or food processor.